 Nevertheless, I love them not only because they look good.
 It goes without saying that they aren’t so much “the waitresses on the plane” as “the security staff” who maintain the security of the aircraft cabin.
 To satisfy passengers in normal or emergency conditions, they need to have hard training and pass tests to be qualified as flight attendants.
 Even after they manage to become stewardesses, they should have and pass periodic tests to avoid being disqualified.
 Their attractive smiles, dignified attitudes, and graceful behaviour on the plane backed up with their pride in strict training, mesmerise us very much.
 They are really noble and saintly women, differing from similarly good-looking women like newscasters of telly stations or campaign girls in pits of motor racing circuits.

 Their brave and cool-headed actions often save many passengers.
 When the ANA 857 aeroplane was hijacked at Hakodate Airport in Hokkaido, Japan on 21 June 1995 by a desperate banker, a flight attendant was captured by him, being got a full nelson with a knife pointed at her, and taken in hostage in the cabin for tens of hours with the passengers and the other crew.
-After the criminal had been captured by police and all the passengers released, she attended a press conference and had an interview with the press corps, talking calmly in front of TV cameras about what had been going on in the cabin at that time.
+After police and all the passengers released had captured the criminal, she attended a press conference.
+She had an interview with the press corps, talking calmly in front of TV cameras about what had been going on in the cabin at that time.
 She behaved like a real professional.
 A standard young girl would’ve been too shocked and mentally damaged to appear in public and talk in front of press staff if she had experienced such tough circumstances.
 The crew members were so calm, disciplined, and strong-minded that the criminal didn’t get so much furious, resulting in killing or injuring no personnel until arrested.

 As a passenger, I always respect them.
-When getting aboard I don’t forget to say hello to the greeting crew at the entrance door.
-When I lift up my heavy luggage to stow it into the overhead stowage I do it by myself instead of making her do it.
-I order food or drink in a polite attitude and when she serves me and clears the table, I always say thank you to her with a smile.
+When getting aboard, I don’t forget to say hello to the greeting crew at the entrance door.
+When I lift my heavy luggage to stow it into the overhead stowage, I do it by myself instead of making her do it.
+I order food or drink in a polite attitude, and when she serves me and clears the table, I always say thank you to her with a smile.
 Of course, I say thank you and goodbye to them to show my most gratitude when I’m getting off the aircraft at destination.

 Needless to say, annoying the cabin crew is absolutely unacceptable.
 Deplorably, there are such idiots that smoke in the lavatory, use a mobile phone in the cabin, yell at her for trivial matters, or even use violence or pervert actions on her.
 Such vulgar passengers should get off the plane, as they don’t reach the level of class to be qualified to use it.

 An aircraft cabin is a salon for sophisticated ladies and gentlemen.
-The noble hostesses will smile at only such cultivated persons that can enjoy travel in a prudent manner.
+The noble hostesses will smile at only such cultivated persons that can prudently enjoy travel.